-With Stitcher serving as the data integration framework, we set out to build a comprehensive resource, InXight Drugs, on drugs that have either been marketed or approved for human use in the United States.
-Our starting point is the public G-SRS data source from the FDA .
-This data source is well-curated and contains over 100K substances across six different classes: chemical, structurally diverse, protein, mixture, polymer, and nucleic acid.
-As a data source derived from the FDA’s internal substance registry system , the G-SRS data source naturally forms the basis of our data integration effort.
-Using this data source as the “seed” from which other data sources can map onto has the following benefits:
+With Stitcher serving as the data integration framework, we set out to build a comprehensive resource, InXight Drugs, enumerating drugs that have either been marketed or approved for human use in the United States.
+Our starting point and the core/reference dataset is the aforementioned G-SRS as it is (i) well-curated, (ii) public, and (iii) naturally authoritative due to having been derived from the FDA’s internal Substance Registration System.
+Furthermore, G-SRS contains over 100K substances rigorously defined according to the ISO 11238 standard and spanning six different classes: chemical, polymer, protein, nucleic acid, mixture, and structurally diverse.

-Since the G-SRS data source implements the ISO 11238 standard for defining medicinal substances, it serves as an ideal starting point for what constitutes a “drug.”

-The data is a public version of the internal substance registry within the FDA; as such, it is well-curated and up-to-date.

 Furthermore, by establishing a reference data source for data integration, we have finer control over the following: